nriaziat/hugo-academic-v2/content/publication/development-and-evaluation-of-a-bilateral-position-based-control-system-for-magnetically-actuated-microrobots/index.md

   - Jeremy D. Brown
   - Axel Krieger
 publication: ""
-abstract: |-
+abstract: "We present a bilateral teleoperation method capable of controlling magnetic microrobots.
+Our method is built on the MagnetoSuture, a quad-coil magnetic actuation system which controls magnetic fields to perform tetherless tissue suturing with sintered Neodymium Iron Boron (NdFeB) suture needles.
-  We present a bilateral teleoperation system ca- pable of controlling magnetically-actuated microrobots.
-Our system is built on the previously-developed MagnetoSuture system, which uses remote-controlled magnetic fields to per- form tetherless tissue suturing with sintered Neodymium Iron Boron (NdFeB) suture needles.
-Improving upon the original MagnetoSuture control interface, which uses a standard 2- degree-of-freedom (DoF) gamepad, our approach uses a kines- thetic haptic device (the 3D Systems Geomagic Touch) as a control interface.
-This force-reflecting, position-based controller is intended to improve the intuitiveness of the MagnetoSuture control interface by offering greater environmental awareness through kinesthetic feedback.
-Here we discuss the design and architecture of this control strategy, including detailed analysis of the magnetic dipole model based control, and evaluate the efficacy of this control interface in navigating through a custom maze.
-Our pilot study results suggest that this control interface is as intuitive to use as the standard gamepad, and may be the preferred control interface for some users.
-From these findings, we are working towards 1) testing haptic performance in occluded settings, akin to microbot guidance and control over MRI, 2) enhancing the traditional PID controller with numerical magnetic force models, and 3) testing with more complex mazes.
+  While under visually rich conditions, we found that haptic feedback preference varies greatly, many magnetic robot procedures are conduced under slow, highly corrupted or otherwise severely limited visual feedback, such as MRI, CT Scans, and fluoroscopy.
+Here we discuss the design and architecture of this teleportation strategy, including detailed technical analysis of the FEM-based control method, Tikhonov regularization for improving performance under ill-posed conditions, EMI-resistant online force measurement, and fluoroscopy simulations for user studies.
+We also evaluate the efficacy of this control method in a mock aneurysm coiling task and discuss measures indicating both task performance and neurological performance. "
 draft: false
 featured: true
 image: